oscarryz/yz-design-notes/Features/Bocs.md

-In Yz, everything is a block of code.
+In Yz, everything is a block of code (boc for short)

 A block plays the same role packages, modules, functions, methods, procedures, closures, objects and classes play in other programming languages.